History mingles with the present with 5 fascinatingly haunted restaurants in Savannah.

 The Olde Pink House

 The Olde Pink House on Reynolds Square is one of the oldest buildings in Savannah.
-Built with brick and white stucco in 1789, this historic home got its name from the brick’s vibrant red bleeding through the stucco to create the pink color seen today.
-It was originally the home of James Habersham Jr., and while the home is now a fine dining staple for southern cuisine, Habersham is still a regular in his old home.
+The home got its name from the brick bleeding through the stucco to create the pink color seen today.
+It was originally the home of James Habersham Jr. While the home is now a fine dining staple for southern cuisine, Habersham is still a regular in his old home.
 Employees and customers have seen his spirit straightening out tablecloths and pushing in chairs.
-He also likes to sit in the main dining area, still in his Colonial attire, watching all of those who come to enjoy his home.
+He also likes to sit in the main dining area, still in his Colonial attire, watching guests.

 The Pirate’s House

 The mystery and hauntings of the Pirate House have been a hot topic in Savannah since its construction in 1754.
-The stories of secret tunnels, kidnappings and murders have become exaggerated folklore, but the truth remains that someone is haunting the iconic restaurant.
-Many guests and employees have reported the feeling of someone watching them, only to find an apparition of an old sailor standing behind them.
-There have also been employees that said they could hear slow footsteps walking through the dining area after the restaurant has closed for the evening.
+The stories of secret tunnels, kidnappings and murders have become exaggerated folklore.
+But many patrons report sensing a presence and finding an apparition of an old sailor standing behind them.
+Employees have said they could hear footsteps walking through the dining area after the restaurant has closed.
 The heavy atmosphere of the Pirate’s House is worth experiencing, along with the delicious seafood.

 Six Pence Pub

-One of Savannah’s top pubs, Six Pence Pub serves traditional British and American plates, along with a fair share of ghost sightings.
-Although the mysterious occurrences inside the pub cannot be linked back to specific people, the unnamed spirits still make sure their presence is known.
-Mostly aiming at the employees, these ghosts have been known to throw kitchen pots and pans, twirl chairs around and mess with the temperature inside the pub.
-This haunted restaurant in Savannah is part of the Haunted Pub Crawl tour, but whether you visit with the tour or by yourself, you might just get more than a refreshing ale.
+The Six Pence Pub serves traditional British and American plates, along with a fair share of ghost sightings.
+These spirits appear randomly and are not specific people.
+These ghosts mostly target employees.
+They throw pots and pans, twirl chairs around and manipulate the temperature inside the pub.
+This haunted restaurant in Savannah is part of the Haunted Pub Crawl tour.
+Whether you visit with the tour or by yourself, you might just get more than a refreshing ale.

 Moon River Brewing Company